Committees

 Judiciary

 The Judiciary Committee works to promote the appointment of Asian-Americans to the federal and state judiciary and other governmental positions.
 They evaluate potential candidates, and identify and encourage Asian-Americans to apply for judicial positions.
 The Judiciary Committee meets once a month to discuss judicial endorsement requests and Committee activities.
-Members vet candidates who are requesting AABA’s endorsement, through an intensive vetting procedure, including background checks and interviews .
-The Judiciary Committee strives to maintain a diverse membership and invite new members based on a holistic assessment that considers the following factors: (1) length of time practicing law; (2) proven commitment to AABA; (3) size of law firm or practice; (4) types of employment and specific legal interests (5) commitment to diversity, and (6) ability to make extensive time commitment to Committee’s need.
+Members vet candidates who are requesting AABA’s endorsement, through an intensive vetting procedure, including background checks and interviews.
+The Judiciary Committee strives to maintain a diverse membership and invites new members based on a holistic assessment that considers the following factors: (1) length of time practicing law; (2) proven commitment to AABA; (3) size of law firm or practice; (4) types of employment and specific legal interests (5) commitment to diversity, and (6) ability to make extensive time commitment to Committee’s need.

 Click to learn more about AABA Judiciary Committee's Judicial Endorsement Process.